• Skip to primary navigation

 About Lily

 Howdy!
-My name Lilian, but my friends call me Lily.
+My name is Lilian, but my friends call me Lily.
 I'm the founder and one of the recipe authors here at The Matbakh.
-I enjoy sunsets, long walks on the beach, meaningful relationships, and anything related to food.
+I enjoy sunsets, long walks to the fridge, meaningful relationships, and anything related to food.
 I'm so happy you are here!

 Reader Interactions